 What Defines a SharePoint Private Cloud?

-A SharePoint private cloud differs from both on-premises SharePoint and SharePoint Online in several fundamental ways.
-It combines the control of on-premises with the operational benefits of cloud infrastructure, typically hosted in a provider's data center or on dedicated Azure/AWS infrastructure managed by the organization or a hosting partner.
+This setup is usually hosted in a provider's data center or on dedicated Azure/AWS infrastructure.
+This infrastructure can be managed by the organization or a hosting partner.

 - Dedicated infrastructure: Physical or virtual servers exclusively allocated to your organization, ensuring no resource contention with other tenants and predictable performance